dallagi/gnome-shell-fuzzy-clock/README.md

 ![Screenshot](screenshot.jpeg)

 Currently tested on Gnome 3.34 only.
-Translated to English, Italian, German and Esperanto (read below if you want to contribute a translation).
+Translated to English, Italian, German, French and Esperanto (read below if you want to contribute a translation).

 ## Install